How much can I borrow?

 Here’s the thing.
 Banks want to lend to you.
 That’s how they make their money.
 This means they’ll often let you borrow more money than you can actually afford.
 So unless you like living off baked beans and two-minute noodles, you’ll need to work out what you can borrow in real terms, whether you’ll have to amend your spending and by how much.

-To give yourself an idea, enter a few basic details into this handy borrowing calculator.
+To give yourself an idea of how much you can afford to borrow, enter a few basic details into this handy mortgage calculator.
 It’ll only take you about 30 seconds (yep, we’ve timed it).

 Once you’ve got a 20% deposit, you’ll find banks will be prepared to lend you just about anything.

 While a 20% deposit is ideal, we can work with as little as 15% savings in the bank.
 Borrowing over 80% can get trickier, and more expensive.

 If you don’t have a wad of cash in the bank, there are still options.
 The easiest and cheapest way to buy is going to the “bank of mum and dad”.
 This means using your parents to guarantee that part of your 20% deposit you don’t have.
 Their guaranteed portion will be secured over their property or can be secured over a term deposit.
 You can find out more about the ins and outs of this here.

 If you're a first home buyer you can withdraw your KiwiSaver contributions to use as a deposit towards your new home as long as you’ve been with KiwiSaver for at least 3 years.

 There are some requirements to be able to withdraw your KiwiSaver.
 In order to withdraw some or all of it you must:

 - have contributed at least 3% of your income to a KiwiSaver scheme for at least three years;

 - have a combined 10% deposit (including KiwiSaver) and